The Constitutional Convention of 1787

 Why was creating the office of the presidency such an important and difficult task for the delegates at the Constitutional Convention of 1787?

-Identify the steps taken by Americans to bring about the 1787 Convention by placing key events in historical order in a timeline.
+Analyze the steps taken by Americans to bring about the 1787 Convention by placing key events in historical order in a timeline.

-Articulate the views of several American founders about the problems of the American political system in the 1780s.
+Compare the views of several American founders about the problems of the American political system in the 1780s.

-Explain and discuss the schemes of representation in the Virginia Plan, the New Jersey Plan, and the Hamilton Plan.
+Evaluate the schemes of representation in the Virginia Plan, the New Jersey Plan, and the Hamilton Plan.